 Yes, you read that right.
-My choice of menstrual protection actually improved sex for me — more specifically moisture and overall vaginal awareness.
+My choice of menstrual protection actually improved my sex life — more specifically moisture and overall vaginal awareness.

 Before I have you thinking that I’m claiming my cup makes me hornier than a newly hormonal teenager, I’d like to clarify.
 The cup obviously didn’t boost my libido [far from it, especially since (until recently) I was in a marriage that made sex emotionally and mentally complicated] but what it did do was improve the overall feel due having more natural moisture and familiarity with my own body.
 This has translated to a more satisfying experience, both with and without a partner.